OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-fundamentals.md

 Office Add-ins extend the UI and functionality of Office applications and interact with content in Office documents.
 You'll use familiar web technologies to create Office Add-ins that extend and interact with Word, Excel, PowerPoint, OneNote, Project, or Outlook.
 The add-ins you build can run in Office across multiple platforms, including Windows, Mac, iPad, and in a browser.
 This article is an introduction to developing Office Add-ins.

 > [!TIP]
-> Please review [Office Add-ins platform overview](office-add-ins.md) for information that sets context for the topics covered in this article.
+> Please review [Office Add-ins platform overview](office-add-ins.md) before reading this article.

 ## Core development concepts